McDonald's Marketing Campaigns

 5. “Happy Meal Toys” (1979-Present)

-The “Happy Meal Toys” campaign, launched in 1979 and still running strong.
-It is one of McDonald’s most successful and iconic marketing campaigns.
-The campaign revolves around the inclusion of fun and collectible toys in McDonald’s Happy Meals.
-It makes them a favorite among children and a nostalgic treat for adults.
+The “Happy Meal Toys” campaign, launched in 1979 and still running strong, is one of McDonald’s most successful and iconic marketing initiatives.
+The campaign revolves around the inclusion of fun and collectible toys in McDonald’s Happy Meals, making them a favorite among children and a nostalgic treat for adults.

 With the goal of creating a memorable and enjoyable dining experience for kids, McDonald’s introduced the Happy Meal concept in the late 1970s.
 Each Happy Meal comes with a small, age-appropriate toy, ranging from action figures and dolls to puzzles, mini-games, and themed merchandise tied to popular movies or animated series.